blackberry/BB10-WebWorks-Community-Samples/Ant-Cordova-Build-Script/README.md

 WebWorks Build Script
 =====================

-This is an Ant build script for building BlackBerry WebWorks applications for BlackBerry Java smartphones, BlackBerry PlayBook tablets, and BlackBerry 10 devices.
+This is an Ant build script for building BlackBerry WebWorks applications for BlackBerry 10 devices using [Apache Cordova/PhoneGap](http://phonegap.com/).
 With some basic set up, the script can sign and create both test and production builds, deploy to the file system for Ripple, and support optimization with JSLint, JSHint, CSSLint, as well as JS and CSS concatenation and minification.

-Watch a [video](http://www.youtube.com/watch?v=89bOz3w_z5E) showing how to setup the script.

 ## Script Setup